tommyettinger/colorful-gdx/README.md

   - The ways you can adjust tints don't match any kind of aesthetic way of representing color; you're limited to reducing red, green, and blue by some percentage each.

+We address this in colorful by representing tint colors differently.
+While there's some support here for HSLC tints (hue, saturation, lightness, contrast) via `Shaders.makeBatchHSLC()`, much more of the library is focused on the YCwCmA color space.

+### YCwCmA

-We address this in colorful by representing colors differently.
-Instead of red, green, blue, and alpha channels, colorful uses luma (also called lightness), chromatic warmth, chromatic mildness, and alpha.
+Instead of red, green, blue, and alpha channels, YCwCmA uses luma (also called lightness), chromatic warmth, chromatic mildness, and alpha.
 The chromatic channels are only meaningful together, and can be used to get the hue and colorfulness (related to saturation) of any individual color.
 All channels go from `0.0f` to `1.0f` as `float`s, and can also be viewed as `int`s from `0` to `255` (`254` for alpha, because it is never an odd number).
 For luma, `0.0f` is black regardless of chromatic channels, and `1.0f` is white, again regardless.
 Tinting an image with black won't actually make the image all black, unlike the default setColor(), but it will make it much darker.
 Similarly, tinting an image with white will make the image much lighter (unlike the default, where white makes no change).
-When you want to tint with a neutral color, use `batch.setColor(0.5f, 0.5f, 0.5f, 1.0f)` or `batch.setPackedColor(Palette.GRAY)`; this will make almost no changes to the colors in the textures you draw.
+When you want to tint with a neutral color, use `batch.setColor(0.5f, 0.5f, 0.5f, 1.0f)` or `batch.setPackedColor(Palette.GRAY)`;
+this will make almost no changes to the colors in the textures you draw.
 For chromatic warmth, `0.0f` is used for colors from green to blue, while `1.0f` is used for colors from yellow to red.
 For chromatic mildness, `0.0f` is used for colors from blue to red, while `1.0f` is used for colors from green to yellow.
 When both warmth and mildness are `0.5f`, that represents a grayscale color, which means it makes no change to the hue or saturation of the image drawn.
 For alpha, it acts exactly like alpha does normally in SpriteBatch.
-The term for this color representation is YCwCmA, using a similar naming convention to [YcbCr](https://en.wikipedia.org/wiki/YCbCr) or [YCoCg](https://en.wikipedia.org/wiki/YCoCg), both close relatives.
+YCwCmA uses a similar naming convention to [YcbCr](https://en.wikipedia.org/wiki/YCbCr) or [YCoCg](https://en.wikipedia.org/wiki/YCoCg), both close relatives.
 The reason this library uses YCwCmA instead of YCoCg is that it is comparable in computational cost to transform to and from RGB, but the luma is somewhat more accurate with YCwCmA, and the warmth axis is very useful for aesthetic reasons.
 As an